axieinfinity/ronin-documentation/docs/node-operators/setup/archive.md

 ---
-description: Install an archive node using Docker.
+description: Install a mainnet archive node using Docker.
 ---

 # Run an archive node